SPREEKDOS/buku-rofi/README.md

 - 🚀 Fuzzy search your `buku` bookmarks with the speed of `rofi`
 - 🔗 Open bookmarks directly in your browser
 - 🎨 Minimal, highly customizable interface via `rofi`
-- 🧩 Robust dependency and version checks for trouble-free setup
 - 🛠️ Graceful error messages and portable across major Linux distros

 ## Prerequisites